 In order to plan for transfer, students must know how the courses they take at a community college will apply toward a degree at a particular UC campus.
-Articulation refers to agreements between educational institutions that specify how a course a student completes at one institution (e.g., a community college) can be used to satisfy general education, major preparation, and graduation requirements at a second institution (e.g., a UC campus).
-Each UC campus has articulated high-demand majors with all 112 CCCs, and all campuses (except Merced) have more than 70 majors articulated on average with all of the community colleges.
+Articulation agreements are contracts between educational institutions that specify how a course a student completes at one institution (e.g., a community college) can be used to satisfy general education, major preparation, and graduation requirements at a second institution (e.g., a UC campus).

 Course articulation at UC falls into two categories:

 - Universitywide Articulation.
-Transfer Course Agreements, reviewed by the UC Office of the President, designate which courses can be transferred for unit credit to meet University admissions, general education, and graduation requirements. - Major Preparation Articulation.
-Each UC campus designates which courses at the community college are comparable to courses taught at the UC campus and will be accepted as transfer credit toward the requirements of a particular major.
+Transfer Course Agreements, reviewed by the UC Office of the President, designate which courses can be transferred for unit credit to meet University admission requirements. - Major Preparation Articulation.
+Each UC campus designates which courses at the community college are comparable to courses taught at the UC campus and will be accepted as transfer credit toward the graduation requirements of a particular major.